AquaticEcoDynamics/csiem_model_tfvaed_1.0/includes/bc/9_operations/shipping/readme.md

 ## Cockburn Sound model : boundary condition includes files

 <br>
-Configuration instructions for shipping activities of TUFLOW-FV simulation
+a place holder for configuration instructions for shipping activities of TUFLOW-FV simulation